Wangtao-Bao/SANet/README.md

 | NUDT-SIRST    | 95.73  | 95.43  |  99.26 | 2.80  |

 ## Citation
 If you found this project helpful, please give us a star.
-If HAFNet has inspired you, please consider citing it.
+If SANet has inspired you, please consider citing it.
 Thank you!
 ```
 @ARTICLE{JIG202603013,
   author={Yingmei Zhang and Wangtao Bao and Qin Xiao and Yong Yang and Weiguo Wan and Yitao Luo and Xueting Zou and Lei Zhang},